 - Recovery – When the patient reaches the post anaesthetic care unit, you will need to support them in their recovery, monitoring their condition and providing them with any necessary treatment.

-Focused on providing care to the older generations, in particular, elderly patients, geriatric nursing is a broad field which allows you to work in a host of different environments.
+Focused on providing care to the older generations, in particular, elderly patients, geriatric nursing is a broad field that allows you to work in a host of different environments.
 As opposed to only being based in a hospital, you are likely to find that you will become accustomed to other settings such as care homes, hospices and outpatient departments.
 You could also consider working as a geriatric nurse in A&E and acute care wards.
-You will be working very closely with other teams whether this may be your patient’s GP, carers or social workers, which means that communication skills will be imperative.
+You will be working very closely with other teams, whether this may be your patient’s GP, carers or social workers, which means that communication skills will be imperative.

 As a geriatric nurse, your ability to remain upbeat and positive will be vital in striving in your role.
 You will begin to build relationships with your patients, many of which are likely to find the ageing process incredibly daunting.
 This means that you will need to take a calm, friendly approach to keep them in full health, encouraging patients to remain updated with their medication and be transparent if they are beginning to feel unwell.
 More information on what to expect as a geriatric nurse can be found on Every Nurse.